jlbernocco10/Portfolio-pipeline/README.md

-# Efficient Frontier Modeling Tool
+# Stock Porfolio Allocation Modeling
+*this project was designed for my Business Decision Modeling graduate class.

 This project uses Pyomo and financial data from Yahoo Finance to build and visualize efficient frontiers.
+All outputs are saved to a file in the local environment called 'BDM_Ouputs'.
+This model accounts for correlationand covariance of given stocks based on the date range provided.
+It then conducts a risk sweep and builds and Efficent Frontier to display risk and expected return.
+It also outputs weighted allocations to each stock.

 ## Structure
 - FOR COLLAB USE, YOU MUST USE AT THE TOP OF THE SCRIPT